 In this effect, when the camera detects a surface in the real world and the screen is tapped, a rotating gold hand will appear.
 You'll also see particles and hear a sound:

 To build this effect yourself, open the unfinished effect in the sample content folder.
 We've imported the assets you need, to help you get started quickly.

 First, add a plane tracker to your scene.
 Any objects that are children of a plane tracker will appear or respond when the camera detects a real-life surface.
 In this effect, all objects will be children of this plane tracker.

 You'll use two null objects in this effect.
 One to manipulate the transformations of the hand and particles at the same time.
 The other will add secondary animation to the hand, making it spin.

 You'll use placer to manipulate the position, scale and rotation of the hand and particles.

-Now insert another null object, as a child of placer.
+Now insert another null object as a child of placer.
 Name it rotator.
-You'll use this null object to add secondary animation - making the hand spin.
+You'll use this null object to add secondary animation.